verbb/vizy/docs/guides/developers/choosing-insertion-controls.md

 Create a Block Type and include it in the Vizy field’s Block Configuration.
 Editors can choose it from **Add Block**, the `+` beside the content, or `/` in an empty paragraph.
 These controls list Vizy Block Types, including their groups and preview images.

-Follow [Blocks and Block Types](docs:feature-tour/blocks-and-block-types) to configure the type.
+Follow [Block Types and Groups](docs:feature-tour/block-types-and-groups) to configure the type.
 Open an entry using the field, insert the block, fill in its fields, and save.
 Reopen the entry to check its content, then check its [Block Type template](docs:template-guides/block-type-templates) on the frontend.

 ## Adding a Rich-Text Control